 Beetles found in a log basket

-Generally, the type of beetles coming out of stored wood at this time of year will have been in the timber since it was alive, therefore the beetles are not interested in the now dead wood.
+Generally, the type of beetles coming out of stored wood at this time of year will have been in the timber since it was alive, therefore the beetles are not interested in the now dead wood and emerge.

 As most firewood tends to be hardwood the range of possible beetle species is limited in this case we were able to identify the Forest Long Horn variety.
 This type of beetle cannot re-infest dry timber without bark present and is not a risk to the house timbers.

 To limit the chances of beetles taking up residence in your firewood there are some simple rules for you to follow.

 Storing and using firewood